luchoster/srrobots/src/pages/home/index.md

         space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
-slider:
-  - image1:
-      alt: A close-up of a paper filter filled with ground coffee
-      image: /img/products-grid3.jpg
-  - image2:
-      alt: A green cup of a coffee on a wooden table
-      image: /img/products-grid2.jpg
-  - image3:
-      alt: Coffee beans
-      image: /img/products-grid1.jpg
 ---